• Skip to main content

 Ingredients

-• 2 tablespoons Extra Virgin Olive Oil, or more as needed
+• 1-2 tablespoons Extra Virgin Olive Oil, 1 tablespoon per baking sheet

 • Black Pepper, to taste